Simulation Execution and Playback

 ../_images/simbar-stop-button.png

-In this case, unlike the case using Pause button, all the elements related to the simulation (including the controllers) are terminated (as much as possible).
-Therefore, you cannot resume from the status totally equal to that when it is terminated.
-(By pressing “Resume Simulation” button, you can start a simulation from the position and the posture when it is terminated, but it means that only the initial position and posture are maintained while the simulation is started again with all other elements initialized.
+In this case, unlike pausing, all elements involved in the simulation (including controllers) are terminated (as much as possible).
+Therefore, you cannot resume from exactly the same state as when it was stopped.
+(You can start a simulation from the position and orientation at the time of stopping using the “Resume simulation” button, but this only sets those as the initial position and orientation, and the simulation restarts with all other elements initialized.)

 • Unlimited

-The finishing time is not specified.
-The simulation will continue until an explicit stop operation is performed.
-This setting is selected by default.
+Does not specify an end time.
+The simulation continues until an explicit stop operation is performed.
+This is the default setting.

 • Active control period

-The simulation will continue while it is controlled actively by the controller.
-The simulation is terminated when all the controllers complete their control.
+The simulation continues while controllers are actively controlling.
+The simulation ends when all controllers finish their control.

 • Specified time

-The simulation will continue for the time specified in “Time length” property.
+The simulation runs for the time specified in the “Time length” property.

 • Time bar range

-* The time to be specified here is the time in the virtual world in the simulator.
+※ The time specified here is the time in the virtual world within the simulator.

-When the time range is specified other than to “Unlimited”, the simulation is automatically terminated at the corresponding timing.
-In this case, no explicit stop operation is required.
-Of course, it is also possible to terminate the simulation in the middle by an explicit stop operation.
+When the time range is set to anything other than “Unlimited”, the simulation automatically ends at the corresponding timing.
+In this case, no explicit stop operation is necessary.
+Of course, you can still stop the simulation midway with an explicit stop operation.

-When the time range is specified to “Unlimited”, the simulation will continue until an explicit stop operation is executed.
+When the time range is set to “Unlimited”, the simulation continues until an explicit stop operation is performed.

 Synchronization with Real Time

-Generally speaking, the time progress in a virtual world where a simulation is executed is different from that in the real world.
-The time progress in a virtual world depends on the calculation time of the simulation and can be faster or slower than the time progress in the real world.
+Generally, the progression of time in the virtual world where simulation occurs differs from that in the real world.
+The progression of time in the virtual world depends on the simulation’s computation time and can be faster or slower than the real world.

-Please note, however, that this setting is valid only when the calculation time is faster than the real time.
-In case the calculation time is slower than the real time, the time progress of the simulation is not affected regardless of the configuration of the synchronization.
-For it is not possible to make a slow calculation time faster.
+However, note that real-time synchronization is only effective when computation time is faster than real time.
+When computation time is slower than real time, the simulation’s time progression doesn’t change regardless of the synchronization setting.
+It’s impossible to make slow computation time faster.

-All the results from the start to the end of the simulation are recorded.
+Records all results from start to finish of the simulation.

 Note

-2. During a simulation, animation continues even if the simulator item is de-selected.
-This continues until another simulator item is selected or the operation to stop animation is executed.
+2. During simulation, animation continues even if the simulator item is deselected.
+This continues until another simulator item is selected or an animation stop operation is performed.

 Note

-The motion trajectory of each model is output to the position of the child items of the corresponding body item with the name “Simulator item name - model name”.
+Each model’s motion trajectory is output as a child item of the corresponding body item with the name “Simulator item name - Model name”.

-For example, in the project created in Creation of Simulation Project , an item “AISTSimulator-box1” is output as follows under box1 model after the simulation is started.
+For example, in the project created in Creating a Simulation Project, after starting the simulation, an “AISTSimulator-box1” item is output under the box1 model as follows:

 [ ] - World